-Every winter since 1975, musicians from across the globe descend upon Riga for its biggest, brightest and most loved music festival: Winterfest.
-From November to February, residents and visitors can enjoy a series of concerts, which celebrate the season’s major festivals like Christmas, New Year, the Orthodox Church’s Christmas in January and anniversary of Herman Braun Foundation in February.
+Every winter since 1975, musicians from across the globe descend on Riga for its biggest, brightest and most loved music festival: Winterfest.
+From November to February, residents and visitors can enjoy a series of concerts, which celebrate the season’s major festivals like Christmas, New Year, the Orthodox Church’s Christmas in January and the anniversary of the Herman Braun Foundation in February.

 Experiencing Riga’s music scene

 It’s become something of a tradition for Bach’s Weihnachtoratorium and Händel’s Messiah to be performed at Winterfest, and the special Christmas charity concert is one of the highlights of the festival.
 Here you can expect to see big stars like pianist Martha Argerich, popular guitar duo the Katona Twins, Latvian violinist Gidon Kremer and the Kremerata Baltica Chamber orchestra.